Matthewalvarado25/osticket-prereqs/README.md

 </p>
 <br />

-<h3>Step:16 Load the osTicket site</h3>
+<h3>Step:16 Open the osTicket site</h3>

-- Inside IIS, expand the Sites dropdown -> expand Default Web Site -> click osTicket
+- In IIS, expand the Sites dropdown -> expand Default Web Site -> click osTicket
 - On the right side of the window, click on Browse *80 (http)
 - The osTicket site should load